Kruthiksp/Java8/README.md

     Group orders by city
     For each city, calculate the total delivered amount (status = "DELIVERED").
     From those, find the city with the maximum delivered amount.
+34. Given list of Order Objects
+    Consider only the orders with status = "DELIVERED".
+    For each city, find the category that has the highest total sales amount.
+    Print results like
+    city -> category (Total amount)
 </pre>

 <h2>Bonus Problem Statements</h2>